mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 ## Command-Line Arguments

 Command-line arguments are held in a slice of strings stored in `os.Args`.

 Index 0 holds the path to the executable.
-An executable is created dynamically when "go run" is used.
+When `go run` is used, an executable is created dynamically.

 Index 1 holds the first command-line-argument.

 Often `os.Args[1:]` is used to obtain a slice that only contains the command-line arguments.